 Does the meat come fresh or frozen?

 All of the meat you receive in your share will arrive frozen in vacuum sealed packaging.
-This is the most practical way for us to deliver meat to our CSA members throughout the season.
-All of our animals are raised outdoors in the warmer months when there is fresh pasture available, and then we process, package, and freeze our meat so that you can enjoy it all season long.
+This is the most practical way for us to deliver meat to our CSA members.
+All of our animals are raised outdoors in the warmer months when there is fresh pasture available.
+We then process, package, and freeze our meat so that you can enjoy it all year long.

 Above all, you should know that buying frozen meat does NOT mean you are buying a lower quality product!
 We’ve all been bombarded with the word “fresh” in marketing campaigns, but the reality is that, if properly packaged, handled and thawed, there is no quality sacrificed in frozen meat.
 In fact, by buying frozen, you are more likely to be supporting a small, diverse, and sustainable farm like Grass + Grit.